Master of Arts in Teaching (Secondary Education)

 The MAT allows you to choose a specialization in English, Agricultural education, Social studies, Mathematics or Modern languages, regardless of what you studied as an undergraduate student.
 The specializations will prepare you to receive a teaching license for grades 6-12 (K-12 for modern languages).

-The secondary MAT consists of two, flexible tracks.
+The secondary MAT consists of two flexible tracks.

 • License-seeking track: For students who pursue the MAT while continuing their current employment.

-March 27 Master of Arts in Teaching webinar
+April 24 Master of Arts in Teaching webinar

 Do you have questions about the Master of Arts in Teaching pathway?
 Join us live for an informational webinar with Dr. Thomas Vontz at 7 p.m.
-(CST) on March 27, 2024.
+(CST) on April 24, 2024.

 31 credit hours